-Terms of Reference and minutes will be sent to the National Human Rights Programs Officer responsible for the Committee's portfolio.
-The National Human Rights Program Officer will review the minutes to gather information on the current issues relevant to equity seeking members and identify trends across committees.
-If common issues are identified, the National Human Rights Program Officer can facilitate cross committee and cross regional discussions and can develop tools and resources for the committees.
+Terms of Reference and minutes will be sent to the National Women's Programs Officer.
+The National Women's Program Officer will review the minutes to gather information on the current issues relevant to women and identify trends across committees.
+If common issues are identified, the National Women's Program Officer can facilitate crosscommittee and cross-regional discussions and can develop tools and resources for the committees.